SpellarBot/py-jaga/README.md

 # py-jaga
-Basic python pckage which can be installed via pip
+Basic python package which can be installed via pip
 # Example Package

 This is a simple example package.
 You can use